NEWS ABOUT ArchEX 220905

 2. Arch running in VMware in Windows in full screen after VMware Tools have been installed.
 NOTE: It is a bit tricky to install VMware Tools, but you can do it if you just follow this instruction.

-3. ArchEX running in full screen in Windows in VirtualBox after VirtualBox Guest Additions have been installed – screenshot.
-When installing VirtualBox Guest Additions it will look like this – see below.
+3. ArchEX running in full screen in Windows in VirtualBox.
+VirtualBox Guest Additions are pre-installed – screenshot.

 Program Management in Arch Linux